All articles

 Where to Stay in Brighton: 12 Best Beach Hotels in the City Centre

 Find the best beach hotels in Brighton City Centre.
-Compare seafront locations, room types & booking tips to choose the right stay on the Brighton coast.
+Compare seafront stays, locations, and facilities to book the right hotel for your trip.

 Where to Stay in Brighton: 12 Best Beach Hotels in the City Centre

-Brighton City Centre puts you within walking distance of the seafront, the Lanes, and the rail connections that make this one of southern England's most visited coastal destinations.
-This guide covers 12 beach hotels in Brighton City Centre - from budget-friendly stays near the station to seafront properties with uninterrupted English Channel views - with the specific details you need to book with confidence.
+Brighton City Centre puts you within walking distance of the seafront, the Lanes, and the main rail connections to London - making it one of the most practical bases on the south coast.
+This guide covers 12 beach hotels in Brighton City Centre, from budget-friendly options near the station to seafront properties with direct promenade access, so you can match your stay to your actual priorities.

 What It's Like Staying in Brighton City Centre